Everyone encourages you to apply for and earn scholarships, but how do you find the right scholarships to apply for?

-When you’re searching for scholarships, your guidance counselor is the best place to start.
-They have a wealth of information about scholarships that are available, especially for colleges in your area or money offered by businesses and organizations in your state.
+When you’re searching for scholarships, your school counselor is the best place to start when you’re searching for scholarships.
+They have a wealth of information about scholarships, especially for colleges in your area and money offered by businesses and organizations in your state.

 Make sure you come prepared to meetings with your guidance counselor, especially if you attend a larger high school.
-Ask good questions and don’t waste the opportunity to learn from their experiences.
+Ask good questions and learn from their experiences.

 Look to past scholarship recipients

-After talking with your guidance counselor, it can also be helpful to look at scholarships that past students at your high school or in your area received.
-Maybe look at student bios in old yearbooks or on your school website or ask your friends who have already graduated.
+After talking with your guidance counselor, it can also be helpful to pursue scholarships received by past students at your high school or in your area.
+Ask your friends who have already graduated.
 If another student at your school qualified for a local scholarship, you might qualify too.
-Use this information to focus your scholarship search and find new opportunities!
+Use this information to focus your scholarship search!

 Ask college admissions officers

-Many of the significant scholarships students receive are awarded by colleges and universities themselves.
+Many of the significant scholarships students receive are awarded by colleges and universities they attend.
 Some colleges have scholarship information available on their websites, but some only provide the details when they know you are serious about applying.

-Start by researching the websites of the colleges you are interested in.
-Keep notes in a document or spreadsheet of the scholarships that each school offers and what it takes to earn (and maintain) those scholarships.
+Start by researching the websites of the colleges that interest you.
+Keep notes in a spreadsheet of each school’s scholarships and what it takes to earn (and maintain) those scholarships.

-Then, when you talk to the college during your admissions process, make sure you ask them more specific questions about those and other scholarships.
+Then, when you talk to the college during your admissions process, ask them about those and other scholarships.

 Some college-offered merit-based scholarships are not renewable, so maximize aid your freshman year.
-Some colleges simply reduce aid after freshman year.
+Some schools reduce aid after freshman year.
 Make sure you understand the details of the scholarships you might win from a college.

 Here are a few questions to ask: